Clarke County Fair 4-H & FFA

 Except in extenuating circumstances (such as extended illness or injury), those who do not participate in one of the above activities will show in the Open Non 4-H/FFA Show.

-- 4-H and FFA members are required to turn in a completed project record book on each species (breeding and/or market) of animals by the second Monday in September of the current year.
+- 4-H and FFA members are required to turn in a completed project record book on each species (breeding and/or market) of animals one week after the completion of the State Fair.
 4-H and FFA members must receive a score of 70% or above on each 4-H or FFA project record book for each project the member is enrolled in order to be eligible to exhibit in that animal species at the next annual Clarke County Fair.

 - If an animal is not housed on property owned or rented by immediate family, then the 4-H/FFA exhibitor must notify the Livestock Committee in writing where the animal is housed and why and receive approval.